Testous/dps/README.md

 ## Usage

 - It pops up automatically when you spawn in a dungeon or type "!dps u"
+- If you don't want to pop up dps meter, press Close button on bottom.

 ## Online Support